-As we know, people and families can change over time.
+People and families can change.
 Reinstating parental rights is a strategy to achieve permanency for children and youth in foster care in certain circumstances.
 A small number of States allow a petition to be filed with the court requesting reinstatement of a parent's rights if a permanent placement has not been achieved within a specific timeframe.
-The following are resources on reinstating parental rights and include State and local examples.

 Grounds for Involuntary Termination of Parental Rights